 “Emphasis was put on connectivity between all departments of the organisation to ensure seamless and secure transfer of business information.
 This reduces our lead time in problem solving and avoids common miscommunications.”

-The second facet of PCS’ continuous improvement philosophy comprises the all-important personnel aspect which has been fostered over the years to encourage internal promotion and extensive retention techniques in order to keep hold of the very best and most necessary skills.
+The second facet of the continuous improvement philosophy PCS Group of Companies follows is the all-important personnel aspect which has been fostered over the years to encourage internal promotion and extensive retention techniques in order to keep hold of the very best and most necessary skills.

 “We have fostered a merit-based promotion strategy with the goal to continually train and develop our employees’ skill-sets in different divisions of the Company,” Nandwani affirms.
 “So no matter where we place our employees, our core capabilities are still intact.
 We believe a nurturing environment has helped us achieve this longevity in promoting senior managers and incorporating new employees.”